ccg-v/cpp_modules/cpp_09/ex02/README.md

 	Streams allow you to use operators like **>> (extraction)** and **<< (insertion)** to read and write data.
 	The **>> operator** reads formatted input from the stream (like integers, words, or lines).
 	The **<< operator** writes formatted output to the stream.

+## Why lists are inefficient for binary searches?

+- Lack of Random Access:
+	Binary search requires jumping to the "middle" element repeatedly.
+Lists are linked structures, so you can’t directly access an element by index.
+To get to the middle, you’d have to step through each link starting from the beginning, which turns each step in binary search into a linear traversal.
+This eliminates the efficiency of binary search, which relies on being able to jump to any element quickly.

+- Time Complexity:
+	In a vector or deque, binary search has a logarithmic time complexity, `O(log n)`, due to direct access.
+In a list, it effectively becomes `O(n log n)` because each "middle" element access is linear `(O(n))`, compounded by the log n divisions from binary search.

+ - Resource Consumption:
+	Because lists don’t have contiguous memory, there’s extra overhead in moving through nodes, which can be costly in terms of both time and memory usage.

+## Binary searches in vectors and deque lists

+In comparing binary search efficiency between std::vector and std::deque, std::vector is generally better suited.
+Here’s why:

+- Contiguous Memory Layout:
+	std::vector stores elements in a single contiguous block of memory, allowing efficient, direct access to elements by index.
+This layout enables binary search to quickly jump to the middle element, divide the range, and repeat as needed without needing additional traversal.

+- Random Access Iterators:
+	std::vector provides random access iterators, allowing vec[mid] to directly access the middle element.
+This property makes binary search faster and simpler with vectors.

+- Deque’s Split Memory Layout: std::deque stores its elements in multiple non-contiguous memory blocks (or “chunks”).
+Although std::deque allows fast access to the front and back, it doesn’t support as efficient index-based access for intermediate elements, as each index access may require a lookup within the underlying chunks.
+This can make binary search slower in a std::deque.

+So, while you can perform binary search on both, std::vector is often more efficient due to its contiguous storage and true random access capabilities.